Silverwells, Kangaroo Point

 Silverwells is a heritage-listed duplex at 261–267 Main Street, Kangaroo Point, Queensland, Australia.
-It was built from 1860s circa to 1860s circa.
+It was built in c.
+1860s.
 It is also known as Bishopcroft, Blairgowie, and Morningside.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The land on which these semi-detached houses stand was acquired in 1861 by Sydney merchant Joseph Thompson.
 It is believed he purchased a number of Kangaroo Point properties on which he erected various dwellings in the 1860s, and that the semi-detached houses were amongst these rental investments.

 No precise date of construction has been identified, but the houses are prominent in a photograph of Kangaroo Point taken between 1867 and the mid-1870s.
 As Edward Lamb, an occupant in the 1870s, was resident in Main Street in 1867–8, it is possible that the pair was constructed by then.
 Thompson retained the property until his death in 1902, when it passed to William Mann Thompson, who subsequently subdivided the land.
 Since 1924 the houses have been held under separate title, with the northern house generally owner-occupied, but the southern one being a rental property from the 1930s to the 1950s.

 Over more than one hundred and twenty years the houses have maintained their status as genteel accommodation, whose tenants have numbered amongst Brisbane's more successful business, legal and political figures.